-A men’s breakfast does pretty much what it says on the tin: it is a breakfast to which Christian men can invite their non-Christian male friends, so they can hear a talk which will include the gospel.
+A men’s breakfast does pretty much what it says on the tin: it is a breakfast to which Christian men can invite their non-Christian male friends, so they can hear a talk on a topic relevant to men and/or which may include the gospel.

 This goes without saying, but often it is easy to forget to pray before and during a men’s breakfast.
 Pray about it as you are organising it, as men are inviting their friends, and also during the set-up on the day.

 To get maximum benefit and momentum from a Men's Breakfast, all you need to do is focus on the outcomes you want and the steps to achieve these.
 It can be surprisingly simple.

 - Get men to process the message together?

 - Sustain momentum to the next event or Men’s Group?

 - Before the Breakfast: Think about how you will promote your next men's activity or Men's Group at the end of the breakfast.

 - Consider how to measure the morning's effectiveness in reaching your goals.
 A short evaluation form that men can fill in will help you with this.